Bad Wildbad 2023 Program

 Learn about herbs and how to access and administer them.
 Learn about how to help pregnant women reduce hemorrhage by keeping healthy.
-Other alternative methods that will be discussed in this information-packed session are pressure points and homeopathic care.
+Other alternative methods will be discussed in this information-packed session.

 2:00 pm – 3:15 pm

-Complications of Labor and Birth — Gail Hart
+Complications of Labor and Birth — Deb Puterbaugh